Make the most of the space

 Our outpost camps are located on such beautiful unmanned land and we want to keep it that way.
 This being said we would ask you to use anything that is biodegradable and/or can be burned.
 Please refrain from using glass items outside.
 This will help you avoid unnecessary weight by having to haul it in and eliminate the potential of broken glass in baggage and around camp.
 We provide you with the necessary dishes, glassware and silverware.
 We ask that any glass items do not leave the main dinning cabin.

-We provide. each camp with bottled water.
-We may also fly in drink orders ahead of your trip providing there is room on the plane.
-We ask that you place orders minimum of 30 days prior to your trip so we have time to coordinate with our schedule and available payload on flights.
+We provide each camp with bottled water for your stay.
+We may also fly in drink orders ahead of your trip providing we have space on the plane.
+We ask that you enquire into this possibility a minimum of 30 days prior to your trip so we have time to coordinate with our schedule and available payload on flights.